NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 Constraints
 ~~~~~~~~~~~

+.. _ba_ground_constraints:

 Ground constraints
 ^^^^^^^^^^^^^^^^^^

-The option ``--tri-weight`` can constrain how much the triangulated points
+The option ``--tri-weight`` constrains how much the triangulated points move.
-move.
 This is a soft constraint and given less priority than reducing the pixel
 reprojection errors in the cameras.
-An example is in :numref:`skysat_stereo`.
+Its default value is 0.1.
+An example is in
+:numref:`skysat_stereo`.

+The measured distances between the initial and final triangulated points are
+saved to a file (:numref:`ba_tri_offsets`) and should be inspected.

+With this constraint, the distances between initially triangulated points and
+triangulated being optimized points are computed, are then divided by the ground sample
+distance (GSD), to make them into pixel units, like the reprojection errors,
+then multiplied by ``--tri-weight``.
+Then, the robust threshold given by
+``--tri-robust-threshold`` is applied, with a value of 0.1, to attenuate the big
+residuals.
+This threshold is smaller than the pixel reprojection error threshold
+(``--robust-threshold``), whose default value is 0.5, to ensure that this
+constraint does not prevent the optimization from minimizing the pixel
+reprojection errors.

 The option ``--heights-from-dem`` sets a soft constraint relative to a
 well-aligned DEM (:numref:`heights_from_dem`).

 GCP can be used as well (:numref:`bagcp`).

-The default is ``--tri-weight 0.1``.

 .. _ba_cam_constraints: